 The house “At the Two Golden Bears” was built in the area of two Gothic houses between 1559 and 1567.
-There are still remains of the Gothic buildings in the basement and in the ground floor.
-A story says that secret corridors lead from the basement to the Old Town City Hall and to the Church of Our Lady before Tyn.
+There are remains of the Gothic buildings in the basement and the ground floor.
+A story says that secret corridors lead from the basement to the Old Town City Hall and the Church of Our Lady before Tyn.

 Sculptures of bears